-The farmhouse is self-catering and is well equipped for cooking and eating, both inside and out.
+The farmhouse is self-catering and is really well equipped for cooking and eating, both inside and out.
 Thankfully Créon, our local town, has become a magnet for artisanal food shops of late.
-We now have three bakeries, four butchers and five fruit and veg stores within walking distance of us, and the revamped fishmongers has a huge selection.
-(Granted, if you buy something in a few of them, the preferred mode of transport might not be on foot.)
-The excellent food market every Wednesday morning in Créon is as popular as ever.
+We now have several big bakeries, top butchers, fresh fruit and veg stores, an excellent fishmonger and a tasty cheese shop all within a five minute drive.
+The traditional food market every Wednesday morning in Créon, within walking distance, is as popular as ever.

 Carrefour is close by and is open 9am to 8pm from Monday to Saturday, but Sunday mornings only from 9am to 12pm.
 They do not give out free bags so take one from the house or buy a new one there.

 Turn right at the roundabout at the end of our road (Rue Bauduc) and go 800m to the next roundabout.
 You can't miss the big Carrefour down on your left.
 We buy all the usual stuff here; note that the fresh milk has blue tops for semi-skinned and red for full cream milk (unlike the UK).
 The Reflets de France house brand is very good.
 Good cheese selection, tasty ’en pleine air’ free range chickens and magrets de canard on the shelves, and a good meat counter for steak haché ’en vrac’ (minced beef), lamb, beef, pork, chicken.

 Le Fournil de Créon.
 Open 7am till 8pm, 7 days a week (Sundays 7pm).